 Internships

 Internships are either paid or unpaid.
-Personally, I think unpaid internships are exploitative (everyone should be paid if they are providing work), but if you have the means and value the experience, I can understand someone taking an unpaid internship too.
-I’ve seen several bootcamp grads successfully go down the internship -> full-time employee path.
+Personally, I think unpaid internships can be exploitative (everyone should be paid if they are providing work), but if you have the means and value the experience, I can understand someone taking an unpaid internship, too.
+I’ve seen several entry-level people successfully go down the internship -> full-time employee path.

 Open Source Projects